OandONE/dot/README.md

 - Inspired by Android 12 Privacy Indicators
 - Built for the Linux community with ❤️
-- Thanks to the PipeWire and GTK teams
+- Thanks to PipeWire, GTK, and the open-source community

 ---